tae898/erc/README.md

 1. Fork the Project
 1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Run `make style && quality` in the root repo directory, to ensure code quality.
 1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 1. Push to the Branch (`git push origin feature/AmazingFeature`)
 1. Open a Pull Request